ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-logging/guide.en-sg.md

 ### First login

-Open your web browser and go to vCD login page.
+Open your web browser and go to VCD login page.
 Enter your organization name (provided in the account creation email).

 ![First page connection](images/vcd-organization-connection.png){.thumbnail}